iotaledger/identity.rs/documentation/docs/verifiable_credentials/overview.md

 ---
 title: Verifiable Credentials Overview
 sidebar_label: Overview
 description: Verifiable Credentials are statements about the holder.
-They can be verified online or in person, and the holder decides who to share them with.
+They can be verified online or in person and the holder decides who to share them with.
 image: /img/Identity_icon.png
 keywords:
 - verifiable
 - credentials
 - person
+- reference
 ---

-Credentials are statements about an entity, such as properties that the entity posseses or capabilities that they have (like drivers licences, passports, or a person's age).
-Verifiable Credentials (VCs) are statements (eg. Alice has a drivers licence) that can be cryptographically verified by a third party, either online or in person.
-Additionally, the holder of the VC decides what is shared and who it is shared with.
+Credentials are statements about an entity, such as properties that the entity possesses or capabilities that they have, like a driver's license, a passport, or a someone's age.
+Verifiable Credentials (VCs) are statements, like someone having a driver's license, that can be cryptographically verified by a third party, either online or in person.
+The holder of the VC can then decide what is shared and who it is shared with.

 There are several types of actors that play different roles in a verifiable credential system.
-We'll start with a common example of how things work in the world today using physical credentials and centralized databases, and outline the roles that various entities play in the Verifiable Credential system.
+Starting with a common example of how things work today that you will find below, this article explains how physical credentials and centralized databases are used while outlining the roles that various entities play in the Verifiable Credential system.

-:::tip Example - Passport Issuance
+:::note Example - Passport Issuance

 A government (the _Issuer_) issues a passport asserting citizenship (the _Verifiable Credential_) to Alice (the _Subject_ and _Holder_), and writes the information to a database (the _Verifiable Data Registry_).
 When crossing the border, Alice (the _Holder_) presents her passport to a border agent (the _Verifier_) who can verify that Alice (the _Subject_) is indeed a citizen.